 At Meirowitz & Wasserberg, our experienced construction accident lawyers can thoroughly investigate your accident, determine each party’s liability, and guide you through the legal process.
-We are a team of reliable and hard-working personal injury lawyers who have recovered millions on behalf of our clients—and we can do the same for you.
+We are a team of reliable and hard-working injury attorneys who have recovered millions on behalf of our clients—and we can do the same for you.

 Some of our recent results include:

 - A $675,000 Products Liability settlement for a critically injured client

 - A $550,000 Premises Liability settlement for a client who suffered a severed fingertip

 - A $235,000+ Slip & Fall settlement for a client who sustained a jaw fracture